 - Increases efficiency and predictability of global patent family prosecution

-- Time and cost savings for patent applicants - will allow for more IP to be protected
+- Time and cost savings for patent applicants by reducing applicant burden

 - Enables and encourages streamlining of Office procedures among different IP Offices

-The USPTO wants to hear from stakeholders.
 The business services of Global Dossier are being designed with stakeholders in mind.
-We are looking for stakeholder input, feedback, and suggestions throughout the entire development process.
-We will be setting up roundtable discussions and interviews in late spring 2015 to gather stakeholder input and feedback.
+Therefore, we are looking for stakeholder input, feedback, and suggestions and will be hosting focus session and information sessions throughout the entire development process.
+Stakeholders can also provide input, feedback, and suggestions on these five short-term goals through our Global Dossier Ideascale.

-If you would like more information on how you can become involved with Global Dossier, please email GlobalDossier@USPTO.gov.
+If you would like more information about Global Dossier or on how you can become involved with Global Dossier, please email GlobalDossier@USPTO.gov.